lmarzen/ompdataperf/README.md

 OMPDataperf supports two Dockerfiles, one for NVIDIA CUDA and the other for AMD ROCM.

 ### NVIDIA GPUs
-To get GPU support for NVIDIA GPUs working in a docker container you may require additional setup:
+To get GPU support for NVIDIA GPUs working in a docker container you may require additional setup on your host system:
 ```bash
 sudo apt-get install -y nvidia-container-toolkit
 sudo nvidia-ctk runtime configure --runtime=docker